What Is a Pre-Execution Authority Gate?

 It doesn’t draft, predict, or explain.

-allowed to execute at all.
+It decides what is allowed to execute at all.

 Why This Category Exists

-Most “AI governance” tools live in two places:
+Most “governance” tools live in two places:

 1. Formation – data controls, model guardrails, and observability that explain what a system saw and thought.